 In order to form memories, information must be changed to a usable form, which occurs through the process known as encoding.
-Once information has been successfully encoded, it must be stored in memory.
-There are three stages of memory: Sensory, Short Term and Long Term.
+Once the information has been successfully encoded, it must be stored in memory.
+There are three stages of memory: Sensory, Short Term, and Long Term.

 Sensory memory is a fraction of a second.
 Short Term (STM), is less than a minute and Long Term (LTM), is a lifetime.
 When memory fails, the brain has failed to retrieve information from the LTM.
 Research has shown that one of the critical factors that influence memory failure is time.

 Dementia probability increases by 10-15% who are diagnosed with Mild Cognitive Impairment (MCI).
 Current evidence indicates that MCI often, but not always, develops from a lesser degree of the same types of brain changes seen in Alzheimer’s disease or other forms of dementia.